By Alan Hart

 “There was never any danger of annihilation.
 This hypothesis has never been considered in any serious meeting.”

 In an unguarded public moment in 1982, Prime Minister Menachem Begin said this:

 “The Egyptian army concentrations did not prove that Nasser was really about to attack us.
 We decided to attack him.”

 But the vast majority of the Jews of the world (probably 99 percent of them) believed Zionism’s pre-war propaganda.
 They were absolutely convinced that the Arabs were about to attack and that Israel’s existence was in real danger.
 In the absence of the truth, which was not on the mainstream media’s agenda, they were brainwashed by Zionist propaganda.

 One result of Israel’s stunning military victory was that most Jews of the world were not only greatly relieved, but they were also proud like never before to be Jewish and campaigners for Israel.
 Some took Israel’s victory as an indication of Divine Intervention, proof that the Jews were indeed the Chosen People, and evidence that God would be with Israel whatever it did.

 And that was the beginning of the real love affair between most Jews everywhere and Israel.

 Now to my answer to the question of why, really, the overwhelming majority of the Jews of the world, American Jews especially, have supported Israel right or wrong and/or remained silent even when they were deeply troubled by its policies and actions.

-For starters it has to be said that criticism of Israel can and does tear Jewish families apart.
+For starters, it has to be said that criticism of Israel can and does tear Jewish families apart.
 And that alone seems to be reason enough for some (many?)
-American and European Jews to remain silent.
+American and European Jews remained silent.

 But there’s much more to it.